mariobodemann/talks/android-beginners/lesson01/lesson.rst

   * ←

-  * Please donate 1 € per drink
+  * Please donate 1 € per drink in the brown cup

 * Toilets